 Labneh making is simple.
 You need natural goat’s milk yogurt, or quality full-fat cow’s milk yogurt, and a little salt.
 Stir the salt into the yogurt, place it into a muslin or linen cloth and hang from the kitchen faucet.
 Let time do the hard work.

-After several hours, the whey strains out, leaving you with a delightfully thick spreadable labneh cheese.
+After several hours, the whey strains out, leaving you with a delightfully thick spreadable cheese.

 How to serve homemade labneh?

-Homemade labneh is a lighter alternative to cream cheese.
+This homemade labneh recipe is an alternative to cream cheese (a little lighter, perhaps).
 You can certainly spread it on sandwiches or use it as you would cream cheese.
-But, it is absolutely best served the Middle Eastern way—spread in a bowl with a pool of excellent olive oil–I highly recommend this Early Harvest EVOO— in the middle, topped with a generous sprinkle of Za’atar spice or chopped fresh herbs like parsley or mint.
-Warm pita on the side.
+Do it the Middle Eastern way—spread in a bowl with a pool of excellent olive oil and topped with a generous sprinkle of Za’atar spice.
+I highly recommend this Early Harvest EVOO here.

 Homemade Labneh Recipe (How to Make Labneh)